When to Use Audio Description on Your Content

 Based on industry trends we’ve observed, organizations are beginning to prioritize AD efforts as follows:

 - Accommodation requests are considered highest priority.
-These are specific requests for access that are non-negotiable and must be addressed.
+These are specific requests for access that are non-negotiable and must be addressed by entities subject to the ADA.

 - Public website content is a close second.
 This content reflects your brand’s public commitment to inclusivity and compliance.